Loading#

 is needed.

-is passed directly as argument to the class also with the length
+The load is passed directly as argument to the class also with the length of the beam.

 The maximum moment is then given by maximum_moment